amybru/sweatitout/README.md

 Links in the footer will take you to the company's respective social media pages.

+#### Features Left to Impliment
+I would like to add a page called "Success stories" that will give new customers a better feel of how they will benefit from joining this gym.
+This section will feature testimonials given by current customers.

 ## Technologies
 #### HTML5:
-https://en.wikipedia.org/wiki/HTML
+HTML5 was used to provide the content of the site. https://en.wikipedia.org/wiki/HTML

 #### CSS3:
-https://en.wikipedia.org/wiki/Cascading_Style_Sheets
+CSS3 was used to apply styles to the site. https://en.wikipedia.org/wiki/Cascading_Style_Sheets

 #### Bootstrap 4:
-https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)
+This site uses Bootstrap 4 to add extra features and allow the HTML to be more responsive. https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)